brandonnhem/tic-tac-toe/README.md

 # To get the game working:
 1. Create a folder called "TicTacToe".
 2. Download the .pde file and place it the folder you just created.
-3. Then place the two png files in the same folder.
+3. Then place the two .png files in the same folder.
 4. Open the .pde file
 5. Press the play button on the top left corner